 17Instagram is a great travel tool.

 Instagram used to be my digital obsession.
 Not sure how it happened, but now scrolling through my feed is now a dreadful experience.
-In between the annoying ads, I can only find fashionistas in Santorini, gluten-free brunches with in San Francisco or post-workout selfies.
+In between the annoying ads, I can only find fashionistas in Santorini, gluten-free brunches in San Francisco or post-workout selfies.

 18Learn some words.